-Ham and beans soup, a meal that my mom served a lot when I was growing up.
+Old Fashioned Ham and bean soup, was a meal that my mom served a lot when I was growing up.
 It wasn’t something that just appeared after Christmas to use up that holiday ham bone.
 She made it often, made it year round, and used ham shank or chopped ham.

 It wasn’t always accompanied with corn bread, but as with every single meal she served, you can rest assured there was bread on the table.
 “Eat your bread, you have to support the Wheat Farmers,” she’d order.
 Which is exactly how our family made its living.

-The flavor combination for this ham and beans recipe are simply outstanding.
+The flavor combination for this crock pot ham and beans recipe is simply outstanding and with creamy white beans, outstanding in texture.

-My ham and beans recipes calls for a couple tablespoons of my soup seasoning mix.
+As far as ham and beans seasoning?
+My recipe calls for a tablespoons of my soup seasoning mix.
 A combination of spices that elevates the flavor of any bean soup.
+If you don’t want to use my recipe, try this combination:

 Creamy great northern white beans soak up the flavor from that sweet salty ham shank.
 And the rest is culinary history.